Kids in San Francisco

 Challenges for parents and kids in San Francisco

-There are beggars and homeless people on the city streets, and an infamously dangerous area is ‘The Tenderloin’ which is along Geary Street, Van Ness Avenue, McAllister Street and Market Street, adjacent to the tourist areas.
-Most of these people are harmless, but can be frightening for children.
+There are beggars and homeless people on the city streets, and while most of these people are harmless, they can be frightening for children.
+An infamously dangerous area is ‘The Tenderloin’ which is along Geary Street, Van Ness Avenue, McAllister Street and Market Street, adjacent to the tourist areas.

 There is a good variety of food available when eating out as a family, with Mexican food and traditional American food being favoured by kids.
 There is generally less awareness of food allergies and many foods contain peanuts and gluten, for example, without any warning signs on menus.

 The people in San Francisco are exceptionally friendly and children are generally very well-mannered.
-It is not uncommon for a child to shake hands with adults when being introduced, and for the child to use your formal name in conversation, such as “May I have a glass of water please, Mrs Rook?”.
-It can be confronting for expat children to shake hands with strangers, so discuss this and practice with them.
+It is not uncommon for a child to shake hands with adults when being introduced, and children to use adult's formal names when in conversation such as, “May I have a glass of water please, Mrs Rook?”.
+It can be intimidating for some expat children to shake hands with strangers, so discuss this and practice with them.

 Due to the popularity of living in San Francisco and the Bay Area, housing is extremely expensive and rental prices are high.
 Many families need to live an hour away from the city to afford a home and commuting to work is common.